monodot/camel-demos/simple-tests/README.md

 Here's a (non-exhaustive!) list of the scenarios included in this part of the repo, primarily for the benefit of people searching the web.
 Scenarios are usually where I do little POCs to prove something, or not.

 - **CxfCustomNamespacePrefixTest** - This shows how to customise CXF to use specific prefixes when referring to namespaces.
 This was born out of a requirement where a legacy web service client was not able to understand unqualified values in XML attributes.
 CXF will try to set a default namespace where it can.
 If legacy clients don't fully understand this, then CXF behaviour can be customised by creating a CXF endpoint manually and setting namespaces.
 This scenario shows how.

+## Other things

+To generate client classes from WSDL:

+   mvn org.apache.cxf:cxf-codegen-plugin:wsdl2java